unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab03.md

 1. In the application code for your language, replace the comment ***Initialize the Azure OpenAI client...*** with the following code to initialize the client and define our system message.

-    **C#**: Program.cs

-    ```csharp
-    // Initialize the Azure OpenAI client
-    OpenAIClient client = new OpenAIClient(new Uri(oaiEndpoint), new AzureKeyCredential(oaiKey));

-    // System message to provide context to the model
-    string systemMessage = "I am a hiking enthusiast named Forest who helps people discover hikes in their area.
-If no area is specified, I will default to near Rainier National Park.
-I will then provide three suggestions for nearby hikes that vary in length.
-I will also share an interesting fact about the local nature on the hikes when making a recommendation.";
-    ```

     **Python**: test-openai-model.py